scds/text-analysis-1/or-prep.md

 \[screenshot]

 For now, we will leave in punctuation.
 Computational text analysis tools will typically remove the punctuation for us, and we may want the punctuation to remain if we are exporting a copy.
-Bear in mind that OpenRefine will view "banana" and "banana!" as two distinct entities, however.
+Bear in mind that OpenRefine will view "bananas" and "bananas!" as two distinct entities, however.

 > *You can optionally split any punctuation into its own cell to simplify error correction by repeating the steps above using the separator ^^^ with ^^^regex checked off.
 But you may not wish to if you intend to "reconstitute" the text for purposes other than computational analysis (i.e. to provide a corrected copy of the text to users).
 When we recombine the text, we will use a space to separate each cell (word) - meaning there will be a space in front of all punctuation marks.
 >